 The ming men point is the one-two punch for sleeplessness.
 When my daughter was little and unable to sleep I would splay my palm on the small of her back and sit and think about my own lower spine.
 It was minutes before she would spasm and I knew she was diving off into fairy land.
 It works on adults and yourself too.
 Lay on your back with both palms resting on your navel.
 Think about your ming-men.
 If a work or stressful thought pops up, drag it down your spine and out the ming men.
 Wake up!
 I’m almost done.

-What are some practice applications for Tai Chi?
+What are some practice applications for using the ming men in tai chi?

-The primary use of the ming-men in Ch’i-kung and Martial Arts is to develop power and energy.
+The primary use of the ming men in qi gong and any martial art is to develop power and energy.
 Power originates in the kidneys and is transmitted throughout the body.
 This is true if you are building up energy to heal or storing energy in your lower back to strike (fa-jin).
+This transmission of strength requires a connection of all the connective tissues muscle, fascia, and alignment of bone.
+The center of this connection is the ming men and dantian.
+When your posture is correct, energy and movement can be properly transmitted outwards.
+Think of it like spider sitting in the center of a perfectly woven web that can transmit energy in an direction from the center.

 Mobility of the lower back connects the upper body with your root or legs.
 One needs to be grounded so that a true assessment of the situation is possible.